-CQUniversity Emerald (Former CQ TAFE) is located on the Capricorn Highway, 275 km west of Rockhampton, and is popular with students studying trade based apprenticeships.
-It also provides a quiet place to study if you are studying courses and programs via distance.
+Our Emerald campus is located on the Capricorn Highway, 275 km west of Rockhampton, and is popular with students studying trade-based apprenticeships, in addition to certificate, diploma, degree and research qualifications in business, education, health and agriculture.

 - Workshops (for apprenticeship training)